-- □ Law No. 95-620 of August 3, 1995 regarding the Investment Codes and related regulatory texts - □ Law No. 96-766 of October 3 1996 regarding the Environmental Code and related regulatory texts - □ General Tax Code - Customs Code
+- □ Law n°95-620 of 03 Aug 1995 regarding the Investment Codes and related regulatory texts, - □ Law n°96-766 of 03 Oct 1996 regarding the Environmental Code and related regulatory texts, - □ General Tax Code - Customs Code

-The listing above is very much consistent with regard to the total array of disparate, dated and incomplete texts which have some reference to activities in the downstream sector.
+The listing above is very much interalia with regard to the total array of disparate, dated and incomplete texts which have some reference to activities in the downstream sector.
 As indicated there is work underway by consultants to study the entire upstream and downstream with a view to modernizing and rationalizing it.
 It is understood that this would include the preparation of a specific, specialized Law pertaining to the downstream sector with attendant comprehensive regulations.